ngonthier/ngonthier.github.io/_pages/about.md

   - /about.html
 ---

-I am R&D Engineer at [French Mapping Agency IGN](https://www.ign.fr/) and researcher at [LASTIG](https://www.umr-lastig.fr/) working on change detection for earth observation and deep learning applied to geospatial data.
+I am an Innovation Project Manager at [French Mapping Agency IGN](https://www.ign.fr/) and researcher at [LASTIG](https://www.umr-lastig.fr/) working on change detection for earth observation and deep learning applied to geospatial data.

 Previously I was a PostDoctoral researcher in the [IMAGINE team](https://imagine-lab.enpc.fr/) of the ENPC, working with [Mahtieu Aubry](https://imagine.enpc.fr/~aubrym/) on unsupervised learning for text recognition.